In order to test and experiment with OpenPERouter, a containerlab and kind based environment is available.

 With:

-• Two kind nodes connected to a leaf, running OpenPERouter
+- Two kind nodes connected to two leaves (leafkind1 and leafkind2), running OpenPERouter

-The leaf the kind cluster is connected to is configured with the following parameters:
+The leaves the kind cluster is connected to (leafkind1 and leafkind2) are configured with the following parameters:

 IP: 192.168.11.2 ASN: 64512